eProsima/Fast-DDS-docs/docs/advanced.rst

 Sending large data
 ------------------

-The default size *eProsima Fast RTPS* uses to create sockets is a conservative value of 65kb.
+The default message size *eProsima Fast RTPS* uses is a conservative value of 65kb.
 If your topic data is bigger, it must be fragmented.

 Fragmented messages are sent over multiple packets, as understood by the particular transport layer.
 To make this possible, you must configure the Publisher to work in asynchronous mode.